Innoactive/Creator/.Documentation/articles/miscellaneous/dependency-manager.md

 ### Dependency

-It can be consider as `Dependency` any `Unity package` required for any of the `Creator`\`s components or templates that whitout it, the component or template could not work.
+A `Dependency` can be considered as a `Unity package` that is required for any of the `Creator`\`s components or templates.
+Without it, the component or template would not work.

 ### Usage